unofficialdxnny/winskin/README.md

 - Add your Themes (make sure it is in similar format to the other themes README.md)
 - Create a pull request
 - Push your request
-- Ill mergee it after :)
+- I'll merge it after :)
 - Also you will get credit